jacksund/simmate/benchmarks/README.md

     - The python ecosystem has grown substanially over time, and we can easily take advantage of new softwares and packages, whereas other ecosystems are often tied to outdated practices or packages.
     - Other ecosystems have built up massive libraries and toolkits, where we are catching up on the diverse set of functionality (though we are catching up quickly!).
     - Because we still have a small user-base, our team will be able to prioritize your work if you post a question or need hands-on helps.
-    - Our test suite is not as encompossing as other ecosystems, but we are slowly building up functionality over time.
+    - Our test suite is not as encompassing as other ecosystems, but we are slowly building up functionality over time.

 </br></br>